ArrogantGao/Personal_Materials/defense/main.typ

 == Algorithms for Q2D charged systems
 #timecounter(1)

+For doubly periodic systems, there are two major challenges:

+=== Strongly confinements

-For doubly periodic systems, one major challenge is the large prefactor in $O(N)$ or $O(N log N)$ compared to 3D-PBC solvers @mazars2011long, especially when the system is strongly confined in the $z$ direction, i.e., $H << L_x, L_y$.
+Confinements leads to large prefactors compared to 3D-PBC solvers @mazars2011long, especially when $H << L_x, L_y$:
 - For the FFT based methods, *huge zero-padding* is required.
 - For the FMM based methods, *more near field contributions* is needed.

-// Some recently developed methods offer potential solutions to this challenge, including:
-// - Anisotropic truncation kernel method @greengard2018anisotropic
-// - Periodic FMM (Pei, Askham, Greengard & Jiang, 2023)
-// // @jiang2023jcp
-// - Dual-space multilevel kernel-splitting method @greengard2023dual

-// However, these methods have not yet been extended to handle quasi-2D systems.
+=== Polarization effect

-Another challenge is the polarization effect, various strategies have been developed in recent years, by:
+Various strategies have been developed in recent years, by:
-- introducing image charges @yuan2021particle @liang2020harmonic.
+- Introducing image charges @yuan2021particle @liang2020harmonic.

-- numerically solving the Poisson equation with interface conditions @nguyen2019incorporating @maxian2021fast @ma2021modified.
+- Numerically solving the Poisson's equation with interface conditions @nguyen2019incorporating @maxian2021fast @ma2021modified.
-// These methods are also accelerated by FFT or FMM to reach a complexity of $O(N log N)$ or $O(N)$.

-However, the computational cost significantly increases compared to the homogeneous case, especially for strongly confined systems.
+Both of them significantly increase the computational cost compared to the homogeneous case.

 // Main target of our work is to develop efficient methods for quasi-2D systems, overcomes the challenges mentioned above.